DhananjayAshok/LittleHumanData/README.md

 python data/gen_dataset.py
 ```

-You will need to set up an OpenAI API Key for this step to work
+You will need to set up an OpenAI API Key for this step to work.

+We are working on releasing the synthetic datasets to HuggingFace, and will share the link here once we have.

 # Experiments
 The configurations and commands for various experiments are found in the scripts folder, see them for the commands required to replicate our results.